 7. Martha Chapel Cemetery

-The Martha Chapel Cemetery is one of the scariest haunted locations in Houston, and one of the most haunted cemeteries in the country.
-Although many people have a penchant for visiting cemeteries to look at the headstones, this is one cemetery that may live the individual regretting the decision to visit.
+The Martha Chapel Cemetery, is one of the scariest haunted locations in Houston, and one of the most haunted cemeteries in the country.
+Although many people have a penchant for visiting cemeteries to look at the headstones, this is one cemetery that may leave the individual regretting the decision to visit.

 People have been known to leave with spirits that choose to “tagalong.”

-Other people have seen what appears to be the ghost of an 8-year-old on a tricycle, while experienced ghost hunters have seen headless creatures.
-It is also common to hear screaming, giggling, and loud cries from spirits in the cemetery.
+Other people have seen what appears to be the ghost of an 8-year-old on tritricycle.
+It is also common to hear screaming, giggling, and loud cries from spirits in the cemetery and experienced ghost hunters have seen headless creatures

 6. Kingsgate Village